Implementing your own design

 Control flow

-Conditional code blocks are executed when using if elsif else
+Conditional code blocks are executed when using if elsif else statements.

 Example of if, elsif, else statements